pofl/dev-to-blog-posts/git-workflow-guide.md

 DOING: rebase before PR vs pull before PR

 A much discussed issue in the Git community is how to deal with merging branches that have untrivial conflicts with merge target branch.
+So when you are in the situation that you have done work on a branch that introduces many changes or in a situation where you know that the master branch has received many changes while you were working - anyway, you're in a situation where you have to synchronize your branch with the master branch.
+You want to perform that synchronization because you know your code and whoever is going to do the code review might overlook something and make mistakes.
+There are two approaches to do that synchronization.
+Either you `pull` the `origin/master` branch into your topic branch or you `rebase` the topic branch onto the current `origin/master`.

 TODO: